-Fun fact about me: I've published my own children's book!
-I know – not something you'd really expect from a designer, right?
-I didn't think it was something I would ever do either, but it was a fun experience.
-Since then, I've helped several of my clients do the same.
+Fun fact about me: I’ve self-published my own children’s book!
+I know – not something you’d really expect from a designer, right?
+I didn’t think I would ever self-publish a book either, but it was a fun experience.
+Since then, I’ve helped several of my clients do the same.
 Self-publishing a book is a pretty easy process, and many entrepreneurs are writing their own books now.

 Here’s how to self-publish your next book on CreateSpace!

 Before you get to the CreateSpace part of the process, you’ll need to actually star the process of creating your book.